maitra/Visual-Information-Fidelity---Python3/README.md

 VIF = vifvec(imref, imdist, sigmasq, M)

-A demo code is provided in test.py for testing purposes
+A demo code is provided in test.py for testing purposes with some example datasets:

-python3 ./test.py ultadanga.tiff ultadanga-64-rgb.png 1 7
+_python3 ./test.py ultadanga.tiff ultadanga-64-rgb.png 1 7
+This yields: _0.8014978518810658

 [1]H.R.
 Sheikh, A.C.
 Bovik and G. de Veciana, "An information fidelity criterion for image quality assessment using natural scene statistics," IEEE Transactions on Image Processing , vol.14, no.12pp.
 2117- 2128, Dec.
 2005.